How Do I Check the Status of My Medicare Enrollment?

 If you qualify for premium-free Medicare Part A, then it starts on the first day of the month when you turn 65, regardless of when you applied.

-However, starting on Jan.
-1, 2023, Medicare coverage will always start the month after you apply.
+Since Jan.
+1, 2023, Medicare coverage has started the month after you apply.

 If for some reason the government denies your application for Medicare coverage, you may appeal.
 The government will mail any denial with a letter of explanation, which should also include instructions about how to appeal the decision.